Early Childhood Development, B.S. - CPS, CPSO

 College of Professional Studies

-The online Bachelor of Science in Early Childhood Education and Early Childhood Special Education at the University of New Hampshire is a dual-certification program.
+The online Bachelor of Science in Early Childhood Development and Early Childhood Special Education at the University of New Hampshire is a dual-certification program.
 Students who complete this dual licensure program will be eligible for the New Hampshire Department of Education teacher licensure in Early Childhood (N-3) and Early Childhood Special Education (Birth-Age 8).

 With the flexibility of online learning and field placement, students can transfer up to 90 credits, making it an accessible and efficient pathway to becoming a teacher.